 Elizabeth Bennet’s Excellent Adventure is another of my Pride and Prejudice vagaries.
 For those of you unfamiliar with the “variation” genre, the author changes one key event in the original story line and sends the tale in a different (often more complicated) direction.
 Elizabeth Bennet’s Excellent Adventure begins with Elizabeth’s first refusal of Mr. Darcy’s proposal.
-Instead if Darcy disappearing from Elizabeth’s life until she encounters him again at Pemberley, Maria Lucas, with whom Elizabeth shares a room at Hunsford Cottage discovers Mr. Darcy’s letter, forcing Elizabeth’s hand.
+Instead of Darcy disappearing from Elizabeth’s life until she encounters him again at Pemberley, Maria Lucas, with whom Elizabeth shares a room at Hunsford Cottage discovers Mr. Darcy’s letter, forcing Elizabeth’s hand.
 You see in Jane Austen’s time, a man and a woman could not exchange letters if they were NOT engaged.

 I am one of those people who write “caustic letters” (which I do not mail) to people who offer me a great offense.
-Such is one of my means to be rid of the anger that I wish to control, as well as to curb the urge to say things I might regret later.
+Such is one of my means to be rid of the anger I wish to control, as well as to curb the urge to say things I might regret later.
 Therefore, in this story, after the refusal Mr. Darcy does not imagine a joining with Elizabeth Bennet ever being possible.
 Therefore, he writes more than one letter to Elizabeth.
-In the first he blatantly tells her the truth of Mr. Wickham, but he thinks it too strongly worded for a woman’s sensibilities.
+In the first, he blatantly tells her the truth of Mr. Wickham, but he thinks it too strongly worded for a woman’s sensibilities.
 Next, he writes a letter where he demands justice for the accusations Elizabeth made against him.
 Realizing this second letter is not what a gentleman should say to a genteel woman, especially as Elizabeth previously accused him of ungentlemanly behavior, Darcy begins a third, more formal letter – the one we know from the original tale.

 The Last Man in the World She Wishes to Marry is the One Man Who Owns Her Heart!